 Pros and Cons of biofuels

-Biofuels are considered environmentally friendly in contrast to fossil fuels.
-They are presented as both renewable- and carbon-neutral sources.
-However, a large part of the produced biofuels come from crop production.
-This kind of production requires large areas of land, putting pressure on land use.
-More so, the production is connected to deforestation and a rise in food prices.
-Among things, critiques highlight that the land is needed to grow food, not biofuels.
+Biofuels are environmentally friendly in contrast to fossil fuels.
+They count as renewable- and carbon-neutral sources.
+However, a large part of biofuels come from crop production.
+The production requires large areas of land, which puts pressure on land use.
+More so, it can contribute to deforestation and higher food prices.
+Critiques highlight that the land is needed to grow food, not biofuels.

-Furthermore, biofuels are not carbon neutral.
-The production of for example ethanol releases great amounts of greenhouse gas emissions.
-For example, through the use of tractors, fertilizers and processing plants.
-Although, the advocates for biofuels state that the energy sources can get more sustainable in the future.
+Furthermore, biofuels are only partially carbon neutral.
+For example, ethanol production releases greenhouse gases by using tractors, fertilizers and processing plants.
+Although, the advocates for biofuels state that the energy sources have the potential to be more sustainable in the future.
 Partly, by reducing the need for fertilizers and cropland.

 Using biofuel is a popular way to lower the use of fossil fuels.
 Therefore, it is part of sustainability agendas across the world.
 More so, government policies are the main driver of the current expansion of biofuel.
 And it is believed that the market will grow by about 28 % between 2021-2026.
 In 2021, the United States was the largest producer of biofuel.
 The nation stands for about 40 % of the world’s production.
 Following this is Brazil, covering 21.5 % of production.